-Who was Jack Johnson, the boxer who may be pardoned by Trump?
+Who was Jack Johnson, the boxer who Trump pardoned?

-(CNN)On Saturday, President Donald Trump said he was weighing whether or not to grant a posthumous pardon to boxer Jack Johnson, after it was suggested to him by actor Sylvester Stallone.
+(CNN)President Donald Trump has granted a full posthumous pardon to boxing legend Jack Johnson, about a month after he announced he was considering clemency.

+Trump granted the pardon Thursday.
+The President had first said he was considering the pardon last month, after actor Sylvester Stallone suggested it to him.

-"His trials and tribulations were great, his life complex and controversial," Trump tweeted.
+"His trials and tribulations were great, his life complex and controversial," Trump tweeted in April.
 "Others have looked at this over the years, most thought it would be done, but yes, I am considering a Full Pardon!"

+Linda Haywood, Johnson's great-great niece, told CNN in an interview at the time of Trump's announcement that she was "elated" when she heard the President was considering a pardon.

+"A lot of people are saying, 'Why does this matter?
+Who cares?
+He's a dead man.
+He's not going to know," Haywood, 62, said.

+"While that may be true, he still has living descendants.
+It matters to us."

-But who was the boxing legend Jack Johnson, and why would the President give him a pardon?
+So who was Johnson, and why would the President give him a pardon?

 First African-American heavyweight boxing champion